-However, we remember that in the determined problem, where we have as many sources as microphones, one of the common ways of solving the BSS issue was to estimate and then invert the mixing matrix modeling the system.
-But, here, where sources outnumber sensors, the mixing matrix is no longer square and we cannot use this solution.
+In a determined problem a common way of solving the BSS issue was to use Independent Component Analysis (ICA) [1], or to estimate and then invert the mixing matrix modeling the system.
+But, here, where sources outnumber sensors, the mixing matrix is no longer square and the previous solutions are not feasible.
+In fact, more information is needed to solve an underdetermined problem.